openstack/ironic/doc/source/admin/secure-rbac.rst

 By default, the following fields are masked on Nodes and are controlled by the associated policies.
-By default, owner's are able to see insight into the infrastucture, where as lessee users *CANNOT* view these fields by default.
+By default, owner's are able to see insight into the infrastructure, where as lessee users *CANNOT* view these fields by default.

 * ``last_error`` - ``baremetal:node:get:last_error``
 * ``reservation`` - ``baremetal:node:get:reservation``